the-turing-way/the-turing-way/book/website/community-handbook/local-build.md

     ===============================================================================
     ```

-### Build the book while working on a Pull Request
+### Build the Book While Working on a Pull Request

 If you would like to preview a version of the book from a certain branch (perhaps to render the book while working on a PR) then simply switch to the required branch and rebuild the book as in step 9: